 This course examines various aspects of science from a philosophical perspective.
-Typical issues include how to adjudicate between competing scientific theories, questions of methodology and objectivity, how theories change over time, and how science is related to culture, art, and religion.
-Thinkers to be considered include Descartes, Wittgenstein, Hempel, Popper, and Kuhn.
+Topics may include: scientific explanation; causation; induction, confirmation and underdetermination; realism and the nature of theories; scientific change and rationality; and science, culture, and society.
+Thinkers to be considered may include Hempel, Popper, and Kuhn.
 Prerequisite: PHIL-101 or PHIL-103.
 (ATTR: ARTS, CAP)